Algorithmic idealism: what should you believe to experience next?: Conclusions

-The mere \textit{possibility} (even if considered unlikely) that some aspects of Algorithmic Idealism are closer to the truth than our standard view hints at a surprising lack of imagination in the way we look at some essential questions of humanity.
-Humanity should colonize the galaxy in order to make a large number of conscious lives possible that would not otherwise have existed~\cite{Ord}?
-This assumes a particular metaphysics of ``one single world among infinitely many possible ones'' that has already been criticized by Lewis~\cite{Lewis} and that is rejected by Algorithmic Idealism.
-Shutting down a computer simulation terminates its simulated conscious beings~\cite{Schwitzgebel}?
-Algorithmic Idealism claims that this is generally not the case, and that the answer will depend on how much information from the outside world is fed into the simulation.
+The mere \textit{possibility} (even if considered unlikely) that some aspects of algorithmic idealism are closer to the truth than our standard view hints at a surprising lack of imagination in the way we look at some essential questions of humanity.
+Should humanity colonize the galaxy in order to make a large number of conscious lives possible that would not otherwise have existed~\cite{Ord}?
+Arguments in favor of this typically implicitly assume a particular metaphysics of ``one single real world among infinitely many possible ones'' that has already been criticized by Lewis~\cite{Lewis} and that is rejected by algorithmic idealism.
+Does shutting down a computer simulation terminate its simulated conscious beings~\cite{Schwitzgebel}?
+This usually seems to be taken as obviously true, but algorithmic idealism claims that this is not generally the case, and that the answer will depend on how much information from the outside world is fed into the simulation.
 But if we do not understand what to say about the simulation of agents, how can we be so sure we understand death (recall Section~\ref{SecPrologue})?
 The mere reason why we consider the view of transitioning into an infinite-duration unconscious ``muted state'' as the only scientifically plausible possibility may be that we have so far only seen alternatives promoting esoteric nonsense and religious wishful thinking, and that we want to signal how serious and trustworthy we are by not even addressing the question.